binoygeorge97/github-contributions/README.md

 ### Analysis

-`DotGeneralSimplify` simplifies `dot_general` when one operand is a splat tensor — `dot_general(zero, X)` collapses to a constant zero, and `dot_general(ones, X)` rewrites to a reduce over the contracting dimensions of X. The general form (PR #1473) handles any splat as `splat_value * reduce(X)`.
+`DotGeneralSimplify` simplifies `dot_general` when one operand is a splat tensor — `dot_general(zero, X)` collapses to a constant zero, and `dot_general(ones, X)` rewrites to a reduce over the contracting dimensions of X. The general form (PR #1473) rewrites dot_general(splat, X) to reduce(X over contracting dims) broadcast to the result shape, multiplied by the splat value.
+This is confirmed by dot_general_ones.mlir: the splat-of-5.0 case (@main2) produces reduce → multiply by 5.0, while the splat-of-1.0 case (@main) produces a bare reduce with no multiply.

 The detection relies on a single match: `matchPattern(op.getLhs(), m_Constant(&lhsAttr))`. `m_Constant` only succeeds when the operand is directly defined by a `stablehlo.constant`.
 It misses the equivalent form: a tensor produced by `stablehlo.broadcast_in_dim` of a rank-0 scalar.

-When the scalar is a compile-time constant, `BroadcastInDimOpCanon` folds the broadcast into a splat constant before `DotGeneralSimplify` runs, so the existing pattern catches it.
+When the scalar is a compile-time constant, an upstream canonicalizer folds the broadcast into a splat constant before DotGeneralSimplify runs, so the existing pattern catches it.
 When the scalar is a runtime value, no canonicalizer can rewrite it, and `DotGeneralSimplify` walks past it — even though the op is equivalent to `scalar * reduce(X)` for any value of scalar.

 The root cause is a too-narrow operand detector: `DotGeneralSimplify` treats "splat constant" and "splat-like tensor" as the same thing, when the latter is the more general concept it should match.